-Our study is developing innovative new methods to allow governments to track markets in contexts like the NDIS.
-We are using a new method called ‘Functional Network Analysis’ in three case study areas across Australia – Canberra, north east Melbourne and Goldfields Western Australia.
+We are developing innovative new methods to allow governments to track markets in contexts like the NDIS.
+We are using a new method called ‘Functional Network Analysis’ in three case study areas across Australia – Canberra region, north east Melbourne area and the Goldfields in Western Australia.

 A/Professor Gemma Carey, University of New South Wales